michael-ritter/jupyterhub-combopt-ma4502/docs/docs/add_users.md

 ![JupyterHub blank login screen](images/jh_empty_signin_screen.png)

 The reason we want to log out is that we are going to create a new user and want to login as that user.
-If you don't log out, JupyterHub may start you as the user ```peter```.
+If you don't log out, JupyterHub may start you as the user ```ritter```.

 ## Create a new user